REMIT and the updated REMIT Guidance

 The Agency for the Cooperation of Energy Regulators (ACER) released the 5th edition of its REMIT Guidance on 8 April 2020, covering the application in the EU of EU Regulation No 1227/2011 on wholesale market integrity and transparency (REMIT).

-By virtue of the European Union (Withdrawal) Act 2018, the provisions of REMIT (and its accompanying implementing regulations) are now part of the body of retained EU law in the UK, and so this Guidance, which is addressed to the EU energy regulatory bodies, will continue to be followed by Ofgem in its monitoring and enforcement of REMIT’s prohibitions and obligations in Great Britain.
+By virtue of the European Union (Withdrawal Agreement) Act 2020, the provisions of REMIT (and its accompanying implementing regulations) will become part of the body of EU law that will be converted into UK domestic law at the end of the implementation period (i.e. 31st December 2020) and so this Guidance, which is addressed to the EU energy regulatory bodies, will continue to be followed by Ofgem in its monitoring and enforcement of REMIT’s prohibitions and obligations in Great Britain from the end of the implementation period unless of course any trade deal reached by then addresses REMIT matters.

 Despite REMIT being in force now for several years, its practical application can still be problematic, which can be a concern when non-compliance can in certain cases amount to a criminal offence.
 Even where no criminal sanctions are involved, enforcement activity by Ofgem (and EU energy regulators), has seen some sizeable fines, most recently a £2.1m penalty handed down by Ofgem to Engie Global Markets in September 2019 for infringement of REMIT’s market manipulation prohibition.